MINNEAPOLIS – The Lakers’ depressing state couldn’t wipe away Steve Nash’s smile.

 “I feel a bit selfish in that we lost, but I just felt great to play in the NBA again and be out there with my teammates,” Nash said.
 “Obviously the game didn’t go as we hoped.
 But personally, it was cool for me to be out there.”

 If the Lakers are looking for a feel-good story in an otherwise depressing season, this is it.
-When the Lakers talk about still wanting to play for pride despite facing near impossibility to make the playoffs, Nash’s story serves as the perfect example.
+When the Lakers talk about still wanting to play for pride despite facing near impossibility to make the playoffs, Nash’s journey serves as the perfect example.
 Anytime the Lakers talk about needing to maintain a professional and positive attitude amid the never-ending injuries and the persistent losing, they can look to Nash and try to emulate how he handled his struggles.

 “If a teammate can recognize how much time I’m putting in or inspire them to pick it up a little bit, that’s great,” Nash said.
 “But I had no choice.
 I wouldn’t be here tonight if I didn’t stay the course and be extremely diligent and work out twice a day every day for a lot of days.
 There were times I wondered why.
 But to get the chance to get out there and play in the NBA again makes it all worth it.”